$27.99 when purchased online

 For readers of Colm Tóibín and Claire Keegan, Saoirse is a powerful novel set between the United States and Ireland about a woman who runs from her traumatic past and the secrets she carries to survive.

-Charleen Hurtubise is author of The Polite Act of Drowning.
-Saoirse is her US debut novel.
-She has a graduate degree from Trinity College in Dublin and an MFA in creative writing from University College Dublin, where she has facilitated creative writing seminars.
-Born in Florida to a French-Canadian father and an Irish mother, she spent much of her childhood in Michigan, her early adult years in Boston, and has now lived half of her life in Ireland, which is home.
-She lives in Dublin but the pull of Donegal and its mesmerizing landscapes influence both her writing and her visual arts practice.Dimensions (Overall): 9.25 Inches (H) x 6.12 Inches (W) x 1.0 Inches (D)
+Charleen Hurtubise is a novelist, essayist, and artist.
+She is the author of The Polite Act of Drowning, published in Ireland and the UK in 2023.
+Saoirse is her US debut.
+She holds an M.Sc. from Trinity College Dublin and an MFA in creative writing from University College Dublin, where she has facilitated creative writing seminars.
+The sixth sister in a family of nine, she spent much of her childhood in Michigan, her early adult years in Boston, and has now lived half of her life in Ireland, which is home.
+Though she lives in Dublin with her Irish family, the pull of Donegal never leaves and continues to influence her drawings and writings, including Saoirse.Dimensions (Overall): 9.25 Inches (H) x 6.12 Inches (W) x 1.0 Inches (D)

 Weight: 1.0 Pounds